sharon-lee78/portfolio/index.md

 - **Other Skills**: Data Visualization, Machine Learning, Statistical Analysis, Jupyter Notebook, GIS, MS Excel

 ## Experience
+**Data Scientist (Contract) @ NationBuilder | Jan 2024 - Jun 202**
+- Developed an ontology system to streamline the categorization of customer data, aligning organizational objectives with supporters profiles more precisely
+- Web scraped using BeautifulSoup in Python to extract organizations data from customer websites
+- Designed 10 prompts using ChatGPT-4 for each classification category
+- Passed text data of 9000+ customers into the LLMs such as Mistral and Llama using the prompts generated and gathered alignment score outputs in JSON format, resulting in 98% accuracy

 **Research Assistant @ UCSB | Oct 2023 - Aug 2024**
 - Performed cleaning and analysis of spatial data for agricultural economics research
 - Visualized the geographic distribution of subsidized fields in Brazil using 95,000,000+ rows of dataset